StepLogic/demo-repo/README.md

 # demo-repo
-This a demo repository for the Git and GitHub Workshop
+This a demo repository for the Git and GitHub Workshop.